Northland Library Cooperative Services: FY 2024-25

 helpdesk@tadl.org

-OCLC Partnership Program: If you have a request that cannot be filled by a library in Michigan, contact your Partner library for them to do an OCLC Search.
+OCLC Partnership Program: If you have a request that cannot be filled by a library in Michigan via MeL, contact your Partner library for them to do an OCLC Search.
 Click here for more information.

-Reciprocal Borrowing: Boards will need to sign an updated reciprocal borrowing agreement before April 30, 2024.
-The current agreement will expire on that date.
+Reciprocal Borrowing: Boards have signed updated reciprocal borrowing agreement effective April 30, 2024.

 Reciprocal-Borrowing-Agreement-Form 10-23 Approved Fillable